 after a job completes.
 If using file output, parse each line to check if it's aGenerateContentResponse

-or a status object indicating an error for that specific request. - Submit jobs once: The creation of a batch job is not idempotent.
+or a status object indicating an error for that specific request.
+See the troubleshooting guide for a complete set of error codes. - Submit jobs once: The creation of a batch job is not idempotent.
 If you send the same creation request twice, two separate batch jobs will be created.

 - Break up very large batches: While the target turnaround time is 24 hours, actual processing time can vary based on system load and job size.
 For large jobs, consider breaking them into smaller batches if intermediate results are needed sooner.